 Stanford Midcentury Addition / Remodel

-Seeking a modern interpretation for a 1963 vaulted roof Olmos Park home described by architectural journalist Steve Bennett as “caught in a kind of ‘Brady Bunch’ time warp,” the renovation exposed the good bones of the property in contemporary fashion.
+Seeking a modern interpretation for a 1963 vaulted roof Olmos Park home described by architectural journalist Steve Bennett as “caught in a kind of ‘Brady Bunch’ time warp,” the renovation exposed the good bones of the property in a contemporary fashion.

 The 2,800-square-foot structure was dark and boxy, with smaller rooms separated by fixed walls.
 Barrier walls and an entry hall closet were removed, opening up the living/kitchen area.
 4 x 8-foot windows were also added all along a west wall of the living/dining area filling the space with natural light.

-Anchored by a custom blackened steel, a pivot entry door with an elongated circular steel pull, an expanse of two-inch by two-inch custom cypress ceiling slats extend from the front porch into the entry, dining and kitchen culminating with the addition of a 20-by-24-foot glass-walled family room with concrete floors where the garage was once located.
+Anchored by a custom blackened steel pivot entry door with an elongated circular steel pull, an expanse of two-inch by two-inch custom cypress ceiling slats extend from the front porch into the entry, dining and kitchen culminating with the addition of a 20-by-24-foot glass-walled family room with concrete floors where the garage was once located.

-Recessed LED lighting interspersed between the slats in a random pattern leads adds visual interest to the design while illuminating the series of open-concept living spaces.
+Recessed LED lighting interspersed between the slats in a random pattern adds visual interest to the design while illuminating the series of open-concept living spaces.

 In the kitchen, wood paneling was stripped away and high gloss white cabinetry was installed.
 A work island of white quartz with waterfall edges holds deep drawers for added storage.
 The back of the island is accented with a black steel plate.
 The blackened steel is repeated in windowsills with black aluminum windows.
 Appliances are all black.